 Today, it is estimated that more than one million students participate in NHS activities.
 NHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. territories, and Canada.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

 Ramoirs is the student literary magazine at Spring-Ford.
-We collect and edit submissions of poetry, stories, art, and photography throughout the year and compile them into an annual publication.
+Throughout the year, poetry, stories, art, and photography submissions are collected and edited and then compiled into an annual publication.
 All students interested in writing, art, editing, and/or magazine layout are welcome to join.

 Reading Olympics is sponsored by the Montgomery County Intermediate Unit.
 The goal of Reading Olympics is to increase students’ reading for enjoyment and to promote reading achievement.
-During the school year, participating 9th through 12th grade students collaborate with their teammates to read titles on the Reading Olympics Book List.
+During the school year, participating students, grades 9-12, collaborate with their teammates to read titles on the Reading Olympics Book List.
 A lively competition is held in the Spring at a local participating high school.

-Science club is a place for students interested in science, or the pursuit of a career in science, to explore and share ideas.
-The club meets one a month to perform activities, experiments, and/or field trips.
+Science Club is a place for students interested in science, or the pursuit of a career in science, to explore and share ideas.
+The club meets once a month to perform activities, experiments, and/or field trips.
 The activities cover a large variety of topics in science, and focus on aspects that students may not cover within the traditional science classroom setting.

-The Spanish Club promotes the study of the language, culture, and traditions of Spanish-speaking countries.
+Spanish Club promotes the study of the language, culture, and traditions of Spanish-speaking countries.
 Monthly club events provide students the opportunity to extend their Spanish knowledge beyond the classroom.
-The Club offers a variety of events and service projects throughout the year including:
+The club offers a variety of events and service projects throughout the year including:

 - Celebrating Traditions & Holidays